juftin/camply/README.md

 costs $5.00).
 However, if Pushover is not right for you then the [source code](yellowstone_availability/check_yellowstone.py) can be manually changed to use your preferred method of sending notifications.
-To bypass logging to Pushover, just remove the variables, set them to empty, or leave them untouched, the script will simply log `CRITICAL` events to the console when a campsite is available.
+To bypass logging to Pushover, just remove the variables, set them to empty, or leave them untouched; the script will simply log `CRITICAL` events to the console when a campsite is available.

 * * *